FAQs

 Applicants will need a copy of their most recent 1040 tax returns.
 A business/farm statement and corporate tax return/schedule C/schedule F may be required as well as needed.

-You can find letters home from your camper, called Bunk Replies, and the opportunity to write letters to be delivered to your camper, called Bunk Notes, by clicking the envelope icon labeled "Notes" in the bottom right corner of your Bunk1 app.
+You can find letters home from your camper and their counselor, called Bunk Replies, and the opportunity to write letters to be delivered to your camper, called Bunk Notes, by clicking the envelope icon labeled "Notes" in the bottom right corner of your app.

-Once Camp notifies you that your account is set up, make sure you are using the email address where you receive the monthly Parent Post and reset your password.
-If neither is working, please contact the office (252-249-1212) for assistance.
+Once you're notified by email that your account is set up, make sure you are using the email address where you receive the monthly Parent Post and reset your password.
+If neither is working, please contact the Sea Gull & Seafarer office (252-249-1212) for assistance.

 Your Bunk1 account has already been set up.
 Camp will send you an email with specific instructions about 2 - 3 weeks before your camper's session.